pakeke-constructor/umg-mod-monorepo/rgb_chess/UNIT_IDEAS.md

 # pigbank
 melee, 2/3
 start of turn:
-if this unit has been alive for exactly 3 rounds, give `X` gold.
+if this unit has been alive for more than 3 rounds, give `X` gold.
 // TODO: Balance this amount of gold!!